 With a start, Adam thought of a question that should have been obvious to him.
-“So what isthe afterlife like?” he asked eagerly.
-“Is there a heaven?
-Should I be -- I dunno -- getting ready to meet Jesus?”
+“So what is the afterlife like?” he asked eagerly.
+“Is Heaven real?
+Should I be – I dunno – getting ready to meet Jesus?”

 “How should I know?”
 Emma snapped.
 “I asked what you think happens.
 Just stick to the questions!”